pingcap/docs/develop/dev-guide-index-best-practice.md

 ## Best practices for using indexes

-- Index is to speed up the query, so make sure the index can be used in some queries.
+- The index is to speed up the query, so make sure the index can be used in some queries.
 If an index is not used by any query, the index is meaningless, so, drop it.
 - When using a combined index, satisfy the left-prefix rule.

     Suppose that you create a new combined index on the column `title, published_at`: